Fremen-Labs/aap-2.4-aap2.5-migration/AAP_MIGRATION_DEV_GUIDE.md

 ### 7. Test Import (Optional but Recommended)
 Use the `infra.aap_configuration` collection to try applying these files to a developer instance of AAP 2.5 to ensure the schema is valid and the references resolve correctly.

+---

+## 🤝 Contributing

+Contributions are welcome!
+We ask that you please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+## 📄 License

+This project is licensed under the MIT License.

+You are free to use, modify, and distribute this project as long as the original license terms are preserved.
+See the LICENSE file in the root directory for full details.

+If your organization requires a different license model, please open an issue to discuss.

+## 📬 Support

+For enterprise support, security reporting, or release inquiries, please contact: **info@fremenlabs.com**